 How many diapers should I buy?

 First, you will want to set a diaper goal.
+I know a lot of people wonder how many diapers to buy before baby is born.
+I did!
 I found a chart (years ago) that is no longer active online.
 I found the guidelines to be pretty accurate.
 It recommended buying the following counts of diapers, based on average size, growth, diaper changes and age of potty training.

 - Newborn – 196 diapers

 - Size 1 – 770 diapers